 The first part of the German grouping, comprising the three infantry divisions of XXVIII Corps and Generalleutnant Josef Harpe’s 12th Panzerdivision, attacked the defences of General Major Ivan G. Lazarev’s 55th Army in the area to the west of Tosno and south-east of Krasnogvardeysk.
 In the area of the village of Vyritsa, German troops of the 16th Army linked elements of Generaloberst Erich Hoepner’s 4th Panzergruppe, thereby encircling significant numbers of Soviet troops which had not manage to withdraw from the Luga area.

-Although Leningrad was blockaded only by land at this stage, Adolf Hitler considered that his cherished goal of eliminating Leningrad had been achieved and from that moment treated the city as a secondary theatre to be contained rather than taken by assault and destroyed.
-Heeresgruppe 'Nord' was thus ordered to link up with the Finns advancing to the south-east on the Karelian isthmus and thus complete the land blockade the city and, no later than 15 September, transfer motorised formations and a significant part of its air support component to Generalfeldmarschall Fedor von Bock’s Heeresgruppe 'Mitte' for the implementation of the 'Taifun' (i) assault on Moscow.
+Although at this stage Leningrad was blockaded only by land, Adolf Hitler considered that his cherished goal of eliminating Leningrad had been achieved and from that moment treated the city as a secondary theatre to be contained rather than taken by assault and destroyed.
+Heeresgruppe 'Nord' was thus ordered to link with the Finns advancing to the south-east on the Karelian isthmus and thus complete the land blockade the city and, no later than 15 September, transfer motorised formations and a significant part of its air support component to Generalfeldmarschall Fedor von Bock’s Heeresgruppe 'Mitte' for the implementation of the 'Taifun' (i) assault on Moscow.
 Despite this, von Leeb on 9 September nevertheless began the assault on Leningrad, hoping to take the city within a few days.

 On 2 September, the Soviet supreme command ordered the urgent creation of the 54th Separate Army under the command of Kulik, and its deployment on 21.75-mile (35-km) sector of the front between the shore of Lake Ladoga and the area to the north of Kirishi.
 The task of the army was to stop the farther German offensive and to regain control over the Kirov railway.
 The army included the 285th Division, 286th Division, 310th Division and 314th Division from the 52nd Army, and also the 27th Cavalry Division, 122nd Tank Brigade, 119th Tank Battalion and artillery, engineering and air units.
 The 54th Separate Army was ordered to complete its assembly by 5 September and on the following day begin an offensive along the railway linking Volkhov and Mga to retake Turyshkino, Pogostye and Soltsy.
 On 12 September, desiring to unite all the Soviet forces operating in the area, the Soviet supreme command transferred the remnants of the 48th Army to the 54th Army.
 At this time, the 128th Division, 311th Division, 21st Tank Division and 1st Mountain Brigade, which joined the 54th Army, were significantly understrength.
 On 1 September, the army comprised only 5,838 men with seven pieces of artillery and 17 mortars.